Gaussian Graphical Models for Partially Observed Multivariate Functional Data: Conclusion

 \section{Conclusion}

 We have presented a methodology for the reconstruction of partially observed multivariate curves and for the inference of the underlying functional Gaussian graphical model.
-The functional completion is done by the imputations of the missing part of the scores, which in turn is obtained through a functional linear regression where the predictors are represented by the observed part of the curves.
+The functional completion is done by the imputation of the missing part of the scores, which in turn is obtained through a functional linear regression where the predictors are represented by the observed part of the curves.
 This constitutes a generalization of the procedure of \cite{Kraus} to the multivariate case.
 Under the assumption of partial separability introduced in \cite{ZapataEtAl_BioK_22}, and the Karhunen-Loève expansion of the multivariate functional data that results from that, the functional graphical model can be inferred using penalized likelihood approaches.
-Score imputation and graphical model fitting are integrated into an Expectation-Maximization algorithm.
-The simulation study evaluates the performance of the proposed method and shows how it is advantageous compared to existing approaches where score imputation is conducted for each variable separately, without accounting for the multivariate nature of the functional data.
+Score imputation and graphical model fitting are integrated into an EM-type algorithm.